flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-effort-in-api-design/index.md

 At the beginning of the article I said that the core issue here is:

-> Poor balance of control vs effort over the set of use cases.
+> Poor balance of control vs effort over a set of use cases.

-What in the world does that mean?

-Let's unpack that statement starting from the end.
+Let's unpack that statement.

 The set of use cases of an API is everything a dev might want to implement.
 Browser vendors give us abilities to make GUIs.
 Any interface we might want to build is included in the set of use cases.
 It's a large set.

 Effort is the time it takes to implement a use case using an API.
 The more time it takes (for the person who already knows how the API works)